delboy1978uk/PHPBitcoin/README.md

 rpcuser=phpbitcoin
 rpcpassword=COMPLETELYrandomPASSWORD
 ```
-You can use the testnet or not, up to you!
+You should use the testnet option if developing, tests connect on port 18332!
 Finally run bitcoind by simply typing it
 ```
 bitcoind
 ```